 Key: Level of risk prior to Identifies the risk before any steps to reduce the risk have been taken control Risk Description: Outlines the area of concern.
 This list is not exhaustive, and schools should add/amend/delete where appropriate e.g. risks for pupils with complex needs.
 Risk Controls: The measures that will be taken to minimise the risk.
 These are generic and should be adapted for the school context.
-Impact: Could be L/M/H or numeric, depending on what is used in the school setting.
+Impact: Ild be L/M/H or numeric, depending on what is used in the school setting.
 Likelihood: Could be L/M/H or numeric, depending on what is used in the school setting.
 NB IF IMPACT AND LIKELIHOOD ARE BOTH HIGH, THEN THE ACTIVITY SHOLD BE STOPPED UNTIL ADDITIONAL CONTROL MEASURES ARE PUT IN PLACE.
-Responsible person: The identified staff member(s) responsible for implementing the risk controls Deputy Head Teacher Sign Ian Bussey Date 22 nd July 2020 Chair of Governors sign Andy Hutchinson Date 22nd July 2020 Completion Date: 27.5.20 To support planning, identify which controls need to be in place before pupils return to the setting.
-Individual schools can - then personalise to their own setting.
+Responsible person: The identified staff member(s) responsible for implementing the risk controls Deputy Head Teacher Sign Ian Bussey Date 22 nd July 2020 Chair of Governors sign Andy Hutchinson Date 22 nd July 2020 Completion Date: 27.5.20 To support planning, identify which controls need to be in place before pupils return to the setting.
+Individual schools can then personalise to their own setting.
+Line Manager Check: Sign off to ensure that the risk has been minimised as far as possible.

-Line Manager Check: Sig n off to ensure that the risk has been minimised as far as possible.
-Risk Description/ Area of Concern Level of risk prior to control Risk Controls Level of risk is now <> Likeliho od <> Responsi ble person Planned completi on Date Line Mana ger Check The school lapses in following national guidelines and advice, putting everyone at risk High To ensure that all relevant guidance is followed and communicated: The school to keep up-to-date with advice issued by, but not limited to, DfE, NHS, Department of Health and Social Care, PHE, Telford & Wrekin Council advice and review its risk assessment accordingly Information is communicated regularly by email.
+Risk Description/Ar ea of Concern Level of risk prior to control Risk Controls Level of risk is now <> Likelih ood <> Respons ible person Planned completi on Date Line Mana ger Check The school lapses in following national guidelines and advice, putting everyone at risk High To ensure that all relevant guidance is followed and communicated: The school to keep up-to-date with advice issued by, but not limited to, DfE, NHS, Department of Health and Social Care, PHE, Telford & Wrekin Council advice and review its risk assessment accordingly Information is communicated regularly by email.
 Pupils updated via class teachers as necessary.
 Any change in information to be shared with Chair of Governors, consulted with employees directly and passed on to parents and staff by email Changes for staff are also communicated via the Staff Whatsapp Group and on the staff noticeboard As a result, the school has the most recent information from the government, and this is distributed throughout the school community.
-Low Low lan Bussey Ongoing Poor communicatio n with parents and other stakeholders High All staff/pupils aware of current actions and requirements and reminded frequently using school communication systems Headteacher to share risk assessment with all staff Parents notified of risk assessment plan and shared with parents via website.
+Low Low lan Bussey Ongoing Reviewed 5/1/21 Poor communication with parents and other stakeholders High All staff/pupils aware of current actions and requirements and reminded frequently using school communication systems Headteacher to share risk assessment with all staff Parents notified of risk assessment plan and shared with parents via website.
 As a result, all pupils and all staff working with pupils are adhering to current advice.
-Low Low IB Sue Hedges 01/09/20 20 and ongoing Lack of awareness of policies and procedures High School leaders will ensure that there is a policy in place which clearly explains coronavirus controls Medi um Low IB 01/09/20 20 Talk to Staff on
+Low Low IB Sue Hedges 01/09/20 20 and ongoing Reviewed 5/1/21 Lack of awareness of policies and procedures High School leaders will ensure that there is a policy in place which clearly explains coronavirus controls All staff, pupils and volunteers will make themselves aware of all relevant policies and procedures.
+On PD day,staff will be issued with a copy of: Health and Safety Policy Medi um Low IB 01/09/20 20 Talk to Staff on PD Day and ongoing